07 Jul Understanding PCI Compliance

 |Includes (1) Any merchant who processes over 6 million transactions annually.
 (2) Those who are identified as Level 1 by card associations.
 (3) Any merchant that has had a data breach that resulted in account compromise.|

 |Any merchant who processes between 1-6 million transactions annually.|

 |Any merchant who processes between 20,000-1 million e-commerce transactions annually.|

 |Includes (1) Merchants processing less than 20,000 e-commerce transactions in a given year.
 (2) All other merchants processing up to 1 million transactions annually.|

 Importance of PCI Compliance

 It is important to maintain PCI compliance because it demonstrates to customers, vendors and suppliers your dedication to cardholder privacy.
 Essentially, PCI was introduced to:

 - Protect your organisation from financial losses and remediation costs

-- Maintain customer trust and confidence though a higher level of data security
+- Maintain customer trust and confidence through a higher level of data security

 How to Become PCI Compliant